We Have So Much To Learn From: Dolly Parton

-Later on in her career, Dolly went on to star in 9 to 5 with Jane Fonda and Lily Tomlin.
+In 1980, Dolly went on to star in 9 to 5 with Jane Fonda and Lily Tomlin.
 The movie is considered the first real attempt at thrusting the topic of workplace sexual harassment onto the national discussion board.
-It was strategically comedic, as the women plot different ways to kill their abusive boss.
+In this strategic comedy, the women plot different ways to kill their abusive boss.
 She wrote the movie’s title track, and it remains one of her best songs and greatest hits.

 Dolly also recorded two albums with Emmylou Harris and Linda Ronstadt under the name Trio.
 She has said of collaborating, “For some reason, I have better luck when I work with women.
 I guess I have a good sense of sisterhood.”
 And you gotsta love a woman that loves to work with other women.
 Here’s Dolly, Emmylou, and Linda together 11 years before they made their first album as Trio: